statmike/statmike.github.io/_posts/2020-06-01-sas_fizzbuzz.md

 date: 2020-06-01 00:00:00
 description: A classic programming challenge addressed with SAS, including a highly multi-threaded twist
 featured_image: '/images/blog/fizzbuzz/fizzbuzz_cas4.png'
-tags: types-of-computing sas sas-viya casl
+tags: types-of-computing sas sas-viya casl python
 ---

 For this post, I address a classic programming challenge with multi-threading.
 Have you ever heard of FizzBuzz?
 Count from 1, and for each integer, evaluate it for divisibility by 3 or 5.
 If yes for 3, output 'fizz,' yes for 5, then 'buzz,' both means 'fizzbuzz.'
 While this is highly sequential, counting through integers is blatantly parallel if you give different processors a different range of integers to evaluate.